yevhenii-pyl/questionnaire-next/README.md

+# Building the project

+Simple as it is:

+1. Add envs (check .env.template): you know the drill - [localhost](http://localhost:3000) for app url and `local` for config location.
+2. Run `npm run build && npm run start`

 # Adding a New Question or Answer Component

 Data is king, to add a new question to existing config (or create a new config), please, follow the following convention: